-- the proportionality of the due diligence to the applicable transaction; - gold and/or precious metals that are transported and/or exported which are not reasonably reconciled with the declared location of the origin; - (iii) unexplained geographic distance in the supply chain; - (iv) the nature of the underlying assets (for example melted recyclable gold and/or precious metals transactions may be higher in risk than unprocessed recyclable gold and/or precious metals); - v) the level of concentration of gold and/or precious metals; - (vi) any unusual circumstances that are not consistent with the local or market practices (amount, quality, potential profit, etc.); - (vii) the use of cash in excess of government thresholds;(viii) payment by cash and/or physical delivery to unrelated third parties; and - (ix) transaction structuring to make payments in smaller multiple transactions to avoid government thresholds.
+- (iii) the number of participants in the supply chain (i.e. the greater the number, the higher the risk); - (iv) the level of control that a counterparty has over its own suppliers; - (v) the level and adequacy of the due diligence practices of a counterparty; - (vi) whether a counterparty's due diligence practices have been audited by a qualified third party auditor; - (vii) for how long the counterparty has been carrying out activities in the gold and/or precious metals business; - (viii) a counterparty's willingness to disclose its beneficial owners; - (ix) a counterparty's attempts to be or remain anonymous (e.g. through the - use of third party intermediaries such as lawyers, accountants, etc.); - (xi) the involvement of any PEPs that have been entrusted with prominent public functions or individuals who are closely related to such persons; - (c) applicable transactions, including consideration of: - (i) the proportionality of the due diligence to the applicable transaction; - (ii) gold and/or precious metals that are transported and/or exported which are not reasonably reconciled with the declared location of the origin; - (iii) unexplained geographic distance in the supply chain; - (iv) the nature of the underlying assets (for example melted recyclable gold and/or precious metals transactions may be higher in risk than unprocessed recyclable gold and/or precious metals): - v) the level of concentration of gold and/or precious metals; - (vi) any unusual circumstances that are not consistent with the local or market practices (amount, quality, potential profit, etc.); - (vii) the use of cash in excess of government thresholds; - (viii) payment by cash and/or physical delivery to unrelated third parties; and - (ix) transaction structuring to make payments in smaller multiple transactions to avoid government thresholds.